akasnik/WhatTheHack/046-AzureFiles/Student/Challenge-01-set_files_and_filesync.md

 ## Tips

 - Select 'transaction optimized' tier as it is the most cost effective SKU during initial sync/migration.
 During production deployment, it is suggested to start with transaction optimized and switch to the correct **[storage tier](https://docs.microsoft.com/azure/storage/files/storage-files-planning#storage-tiers)** - Cool/Hot/Transaction Optimized after reviewing the workload use case, data churn pattern/transaction units, data size and bill.
-- When naming Storage Account that holds Azure File share, note that if in future you would want Azure File share to be domain joined for seamless AD authentication, it should have maximium 15 characters in name.
+- When naming Storage Account that holds Azure File share, note that if in future you would want Azure File share to be domain joined for seamless AD authentication (challenge 07), it should only have max 20 characters in name.